magomimmo/modern-cljs/doc/tutorial-02.md

 This way you're cloning the tutorial-01 branch into a new branch to start working with.

 ## Introduction

 The `boot` building tool is more recent and less mature than the corresponding `leiningen` building tool, which is a kind of standard for CLJ developers.
-Howsoever, the `boot` community is working hard to progressively enrich it with features, *tasks* in `boot` parlance, aimed at filling the gap.
+Howsoever, the `boot` community is working hard to progressively enrich it with features, *tasks* in `boot` parlance, aimed at filling the gap and, perhaps, even overtaken them.

 If you take a look at the [tasks for `boot`][4] developed by the community, you'll discover that we already have anything we need to